What are some of the challenges faced by communities in our area?

 The last step is the structural and infrastructural components.
 Asphalt paving, concrete, mechanical systems; these are elements that everyone needs and everyone uses, but they cannot so readily see the improvements.
 But, they are the most costly of all.
 We began with a sales pitch.
 We immediately addressed health and safety issues.
 We showed them we are working by attending to cosmetics.
 Now, we are just continuing with the plan and dealing with the major items.
 By now, your members may already have seen the impact the plan has had on property values.
 They will stick with the plan.
 You will have succeeded in giving your community a Fresh Start.

 All that is fine, but today is the Internet age.
 MMI has state-of-the-art, Internet-based software to enable its managers to have full access to our systems 24/7/365 from anywhere in the world.
-Some levels of access are open to board members, community attorneys and even to residents.
-Our online Portal enables residents to view their accounts, make payments, submit and monitor maintenance requests, submit and monitor architectural change requests, view violation notices and violation photos and to view governing documents, contracts, meeting minutes and agendas, a community calendar and manager messages.
+Some levels of access are open to board members, community attorneys, and residents.
+Our online portal enables residents to view their accounts, make payments, submit and monitor maintenance requests, submit and monitor architectural change requests, view violation notices and violation photos and view governing documents, contracts, meeting minutes and agendas, a community calendar, and manager messages.
 This system also helps keep printing and postage costs down by disseminating notices electronically to those owners who opt for e-communications.

-Someone is always “on- call” at MMI.
-If there is an emergency, there will be a response to an emergency voice message.
-MMI has been involved in emergency response to fires, floods and other systems failures for over 25 years.
+Someone is always “on-call” at MMI.
+If there is an emergency, there will be a local response to an emergency voice message.
+MMI has been involved in emergency response to fires, floods, and other systems failures for over 25 years.
 We know what to do when disaster strikes and we will take the lead on managing the disaster.